-Sony has pretty much confused everyone with it’s mirrorless lineup.
+Sony has pretty much confused everyone with it’s mirrorless lineup over time.
 We have name changes, multiple mounts, different sensor sizes, and even more to contend with.

 Sony introduced its first mirrorless cameras after m4/3, but not long after.
 The original NEX-3 and NEX-5 models appeared in Spring of 2010 and established what is now a fairly wide line of products.
 Indeed, Sony appears to be using the E-mount that was introduced with the NEX-3 and NEX-5 for a wide range of both still and video cameras.